venusai24/floorplansharing/README.md

 ## Getting Started

-1. Build and run the project in your Java IDE.
+1. Build and run the project in your Java IDE.<br>
 Build:
 ```
 mvn compile